 The Berry Amendment was passed in 1941, and was made a permanent fixture to the Department of Defense in 1994.
 This Amendment requires the Department of Defense to use only products produced domestically in the production of goods.
 The amendment includes food, tents, and all fabrics or fibers involved in the production of clothing and goods; tarp, cotton, silk, synthetic fibers, canvas, wool, and anything made using any of those products.

-While there are certain exclusions, they are primarily due to the cost, unavailability, and manufacturing inefficiency of domestic production.
+There are times when you can request an exclusion from berry compliance, these are primarily due to the cost, unavailability, and manufacturing inefficiency of domestic production.
 Some textile exclusions include leather, sheepskin, metallic thread, 50-denier rayon yarn, and more.
-There was also a point where the Amendment also mandated specialty metals also be domestically produced, such as fasteners, but this has since been waived, making the Amendment primarily focused on textiles.
+At one point, the Amendment mandated specialty metals be domestically produced, such as fasteners.
+This has since been waived, as finding berry compliant tactical hardware is challenging as no one makes these items in the US any more.
+The same thing goes for Berry compliant plastic buckles another thing that you just don’t find in America.

-This amendment can, at times, make it difficult to supply all pieces of the products.
-We have sourcing experience with materials that are not only Berry Amendment, but also Military grade and compliant with the Restriction of Hazardous Substances (RoHS).
+At times this amendment can, make it difficult to supply all pieces of the products.
+We have experienced first hand the difficulty of sourcing materials that are not only Berry Amendment, but Military grade and compliant with the Restriction of Hazardous Substances (RoHS).
 RoHS restricts the toxic use and byproduct in the making of a garment.
 The Berry Amendment promotes the economy of American production, as well as upholding the American standard for the US military.

 For more about our production standards and the Berry Amendment, click here.